campbell000/blog/content/articles/running-wsl2-on-bootcamp.md

 Press any key to continue...
 ```

-You'll get this error when you mac hardware doesn't support CPU virtualization, which is odd because most macs made in the past 7 years support it.
-It turns out that this feature needs to be enabled, and can only be enabled on the MAC side.
-So you may run into this error, for example, if you've booted directly into windows.
+You'll get this error when you mac hardware doesn't support CPU virtualization, which is odd because most macs made in the past 7 years or so support it.
+It turns out that this feature needs to be enabled by the BIOS, and can only be enabled on the MAC side.
+So you may run into this error, for example, if you've booted into windows from power-on.

-So boot into MacOS, open a terminal, and run `sysctl -a | grep machdep.cpu.features`.
+To fix this, boot into MacOS, open a terminal, and run `sysctl -a | grep machdep.cpu.features`.
 Ensure that you get a response from that command (You should see "VMX" in the response.
-That is the hardware feature you need).
+That is the hardware feature you need). **The simple act of doing this turns this feature on.**

 Once you do that, you need to boot *directly* into windows by going to System Preferences > Startup Disk and boot into windows that way. **Do not simply reboot your machine and select windows at boot**.